yjwong1999/dump/README.md

 - `geofencing.streams` </br>
 This file lists down all geofencing windows (one for each line) in normalized x1y1x2y2 format.

+- `register` </br>
+To store the faces of all users registered to the database.

 ## Setup
 Conda environment